BobRascal/Breeze_Hacked_Red/README.md

 # Breeze Hacked Red

 # Credits:
-# The guy who made the Breeze Cursor theme
+# The preson who made the Breeze Cursor theme
-# The guy who made the Breeze Hacked Cursor theme
+# The preson who made the Breeze Hacked Cursor theme
-# The guy who uploader the Breeze Hacked Cursor theme to the arch linux aur (jpope)
+# The preson who uploader the Breeze Hacked Cursor theme to the arch linux aur (jpope)